wtsi-ic/wtsi-software-policy/POLICY.md

-Boilerplate templates that can be used (with the addition of appropriate comment characters) to begin a new source code file under each of the recommended licenses (see [Recommended licenses](#impnotes.recommended) section) can be found in the [Appendix](#appendix.boilerplate).
-For other free software licenses, use the general format of these boilerplates (i.e. copyright notice first, then author records, then license instructions) but follow the guidelines for applying the license as specified by the license authors.
+Boilerplate templates that can be used (with the addition of appropriate comment characters) to begin a new source code file under each of the recommended licences (see [Recommended licences](#impnotes.recommended) section) can be found in the [Appendix](#appendix.boilerplate).
+For other free software licences, use the general format of these boilerplates (i.e. copyright notice first, then author records, then licence instructions) but follow the guidelines for applying the licence as specified by the licence authors.

-## <a name="impnotes.recommended"></a>Recommended licenses
+## <a name="impnotes.recommended"></a>Recommended licences

-Different free software licenses impose different restrictions on how recipients of the software can use, modify, and redistribute the code.
+Different free software licences impose different restrictions on how recipients of the software can use, modify, and redistribute the code.

-All of the free software licenses we recommend share the requirement that a recipient of the code (the licensee) must maintain copyright, attribution, and disclaimer statements in any versions of the source code and binaries which they redistribute.
+All of the free software licences we recommend share the requirement that a recipient of the code (the licensee) must maintain copyright, attribution, and disclaimer statements in any versions of the source code and binaries which they redistribute.
 They also all include a